DyogenIBENS/FishComparativeAtlas/README.md

-# FishAtlas: build an atlas of WGD-duplicated regions in teleost
+# FishAtlas: build an atlas of WGD-duplicated regions in teleosts

  [![Snakemake](https://img.shields.io/badge/snakemake-≥5.13-brightgreen.svg)](https://snakemake.bitbucket.io) ![Snakemake-Report](https://img.shields.io/badge/snakemake-report-green.svg)

+FishAtlas is a snakemake pipeline

+If you use FishAtlas, please cite [ref].

 ## Table of content